MiguelALopez/MiguelALopez/README.md

 Recently, I discovered the transformative potential of AI, and I am now an avid advocate for its use in opening new possibilities.

-- 🔭 I’m currently working on an app to connect professional services
+- 🔭 I’m currently working on an app to make travelers' lives easier
 - 🌱 I’m currently learning about Prompt Engineering for Developers
 - 🖼️ I am a photography lover
 - 🏔️ I love being in nature